lewisHome/p5_vehicle_detection/writeup_template.md

 [![TestVideo](http://img.youtube.com/vi/OqoQp2siMg0/0.jpg)](http://www.youtube.com/watch?v=OqoQp2siMg0)

 ### Discussion
 The feature vector I created is far too long and as such it takes a long time to run as a pipeline.
 While it is reasonable at detecting vehicles it is not capable of running even close to real time.
 I will revist my classifier and see if I can reduce its size whilst maintaining its accuracy.
-Also the bounding boxes though detecting cars currentlyu do a poor job of fitting the box around the whole vehicle, potentially I could solve this by modifying my hot box parameters and using more training data.
+Another huge gain in speed can be achieved by only extracting HOG features once per frame.
+Also the bounding boxes though detecting cars currently do a poor job of fitting the box around the whole vehicle, potentially I could solve this by modifying my hot box parameters and using more training data.

 A number of people have had success using nueral network object detectors to run this project, and as these utilise GPU's will run faster.
 There are GPU's for autombiles coming on to the market however for current technology my understanding is that CPU's still rule the roost in commercial vehicles.

+Over the break I want to write code to run project 4 and project 5 concurrently and when I do this I will also try to improve the speed performance of my vehicle detection pipeline.